September 2, 2024

 Given the wide range of possible Long COVID symptoms, healthcare professionals may suggest some tests such as blood tests, exercise tolerance tests, pulse oximetry, or chest X-rays, depending on the symptoms presented by the patient.

-As research continues, scientists and medical providers hope to develop more definitive diagnostic criteria and possibly laboratory tests for Long COVID.
-Clinical trials are underway to understand the condition better and develop effective treatments.
+As research continues, scientists and medical providers hope to develop more definitive diagnostic criteria and possibly specific laboratory biomarkers for Long COVID.
+Numerous clinical trials and observational studies are currently underway globally to understand the underlying mechanisms of the condition better.
+This ongoing research is crucial for developing targeted management strategies and potentially standardized testing protocols in the future.

-Remember, if you’re experiencing persistent symptoms after recovering from COVID-19, it’s essential to seek medical attention.
-Long COVID is a real condition, and early diagnosis can help manage symptoms and improve quality of life.
-Here at RTHM, we specialize in early Long COVID diagnosis and treatment options that help you restore your quality of life.
-Learn More about what RTHM Telehealth offers HERE.
+Remember, if you’re experiencing persistent symptoms after recovering from COVID-19, it’s essential to consult a healthcare provider.
+Long COVID is a real condition, and early diagnosis may help manage symptoms and support quality of life.
+Here at RTHM, we specialize in early Long COVID diagnosis and management options that may help support your recovery.
+Learn more about what RTHM Telehealth offers HERE.